shahidulshohid/level-2-assignment-1/README.md

 ## 🚫 `never` Type
 In typescript, never is a special type that represent a value that never occurs.
 It is used to indicate that a function never returns or a case is logically impossible.

-🔑 Key Points:
+### 🔑 Key Points:
 never means no value is ever possible.
 Functions that throw errors or never finish
 Exhaustive type

-## What is the use of enums in TypeScript?
-Provide an example of a numeric and string enum❓
+## What is the use of enums in TypeScript❓ Provide an example of a numeric and string enum

 ## 📚 TypeScript Enums: Making Code Clearer